tediyang/printf/README.md

-This project is based on building printf function in C.
+This is my printf project.